escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/started_tutorial.rst

   language.
 These are inserted in abbreviated style using either `con`, `endo` or `exo`.
 Finally, the last option given enclosed in squared brackets allows for two additional options to be specified.
 Supplying the keyword `log` means that the approximation of the model showed be formed about the log of the variable, while the last option allows to supply a filtering option which is applied to the computation of results based on simulations of the solved model.
-Currently available choices are either `hp` for the HP-Filter or `bk` for the Baxter-King-Filter.
+Currently available choices are either `hp` for the HP-Filter, `bk` for the Baxter-King-Filter or
+  `cf` for the Christiano-Fitzgerald filter.

 *Boundary Conditions Section*